About Hidalgo County

 Police Departments

-Hidalgo County is served by several law enforcement agencies, including the Hidalgo County Sheriff's Office and municipal police departments such as the McAllen Police Department, Mission Police Department, and Pharr Police Department.
+Hidalgo County is served by several law enforcement agencies, including Hidalgo County Sheriff's Office and municipal police departments such as the McAllen Police Department, Mission Police Department, and Pharr Police Department.
 Each city department is responsible for law enforcement within its jurisdiction, handling local crimes and community policing.
-These agencies coordinate on major crimes and emergencies, often collaborating with state and federal law enforcement for comprehensive public safety efforts.
+These agencies coordinate on major crimes and emergencies, often collaborating with state and federal law enforcement for full public safety efforts.

 Law Enforcement & Arrests